List of patent claim types: Product-by-process

 According to the European practice, they should be interpreted as meaning "Product obtainable by the process of claim...".
-They are only allowable if the product is patentable as such, and if the product cannot be defined in a sufficient manner on its own, i.e. with reference to its composition, structure or other testable parameters, and thus without any reference to the process.
+They are only permissible if the product is patentable as such, and if the product cannot be defined in a sufficient manner on its own, i.e. with reference to its composition, structure or other testable parameters, and thus without any reference to the process.

 The protection conferred by product-by-process claims should not be confused with the protection conferred to products by pure process claims, when the products are directly obtained by the claimed process of manufacture.

 In the U.S., the Patent and Trademark Office practice is to allow product-by-process claims even for products that can be sufficiently described with structure elements.
 However, since the Federal Circuit's 2009 decision in Abbott Labs. v.
 Sandoz, Inc., 566 F.3d 1282, 1300 (Fed.
 Cir.
 2009), such claims are disadvantageous compared to "true product" claims.
 To prove infringement of a product-by-process claim under Abbott, a patentee must show that a product meets both the product and the process elements of a product-by-process claim.
 To invalidate a product-by-process claim, however, an accused infringer need only show that the product elements, not the process elements, were present in the prior art.
 This can be compared to a "true product" claim, where all limitations must be proven to invalidate the claim.